rockset/rockset-js/packages/cli/README.md

 curl https://rockset-cli-artifacts.s3-us-west-2.amazonaws.com/install-standalone.sh | bash
 ```

-Running this script requires sudo access. **Be sure to restart your command line one the installation is completed.**
+Running this script requires sudo access. **Be sure to restart your command line once the installation is completed.**

 ### Using `npm` (Not Recommended):